goodalexander/goodalexander.github.io/content/posts/post_fiat_install.md

 Post Fiat is built on top of XRP and will eventually become an L1.
 The "why" of this will be explored in future articles but the main thing to understand is that Post Fiat will be AI powered XRP, with major network decisions and security provided by AI agents.
 But for now, Post Fiat is just a humble XRP token so to use it you need XRP which you can buy from an exchange and it's a best practice to custody it properly.

-Here is a guide on setting up a Xaman Wallet to custody XRP and the Post Fiat token [guide link](https://docs.google.com/document/d/e/2PACX-1vSATKclL3DOAtPa59YXqry4GA3la1-65l34SxJnawclfF4CaLsi26jmupJnWkmrtXMuYD_zTajfrneb/pub).
+Here is a [guide](https://docs.google.com/document/d/e/2PACX-1vSATKclL3DOAtPa59YXqry4GA3la1-65l34SxJnawclfF4CaLsi26jmupJnWkmrtXMuYD_zTajfrneb/pub) for setting up a Xaman Wallet to custody XRP and the Post Fiat token

 There are two custom wallets for Post Fiat separate from the Xaman wallet.
 The Local Python Wallet.
 And the Discord Wallet.
 Both have similar but not identical functions.